apace100/origins-docs/docs/types/damage_condition_types/amount.md

     "compare_to": 4
 }
 ```

-This example checks if the damage dealt/taken is equal to 2 hearts. (or 4 damage points)
+This example will check if the damage dealt/taken is equal to 2 hearts.